briancappello/flask-unchained/README.md

 ## What does it look like?

+Unlike stock Flask, Flask Unchained apps cannot be written in a single file.
+Instead, we've defined a (configurable) folder convention that must be followed for Flask Unchained to be able to correctly discover all of your code.
 A minimal Hello World application structure looks like this:

 ```
 /home/user/dev/project-root